Kawishka06/Travel-Agency/README.md

 <li><b>Images & Assets</b> – used to visually represent travel destinations, enhancing user engagement</li>
 </ul>
 <br>
-The front end showcases key features such as:
+The front end showcases key features such as:<br>
 <ul>
 <li>A homepage highlighting the beauty and uniqueness of Sri Lanka</li>